 A study cited by InsideHigherEd found that students who demonstrated interest in a school by making an official visit to campus have an advantage in the admissions process over students who don't make the effort.

-A campus visit is undoubtedly a great tool for students to make their final decision but it is also a critical element of the research process.
+A campus visit is undoubtedly a great tool for prospective MBA students to make their final decision.
+It is also a critical element of the research process.
 Your education is a long-term commitment that will impact the rest of your life and doing your research thoroughly will help you make the right decision.
+So, simply contact the MBA admissions office to inquire about a campus visit.
+Moreover, if you meet admissions representatives at an MBA event, you will have at least one person to welcome you on campus.
+It makes a difference.